Professor-Paradox/devops-docs/maven/deploy/index.md

 # get all the same api data to test get method also
 curl -X GET "http://localhost:8080/api/student"

+# the log files for the folder are located at /opt/spring_devops_demo folder
 ```
 ## If getting Data Base issue refer to [Data Base Setup](../../sql/deploy/index.md)